 rmvirtualenv env_name

-Use requirements.txt
+Use requirements.txt:

 Generate a list of installed packages: